 Mr Chen Qiuhai Executive Chairman and Chief Executive Officer ("CEO")

 Mr Lin Weibin Executive Director

 Mr Chua Ser Miang Lead Independent Director

 Mr Chang Feng-chang Independent Director

 Mr Goi Kok Neng Non-Executive Director

-Professor Tan Cheng Han Non-Executive Director

-The profiles of the Directors are set out on pages 14 and 15 of this Annual Report.
+The profiles of the Directors are set out on pages 12 and 13 of this Annual Report.

 The size and composition of the Board are reviewed from time to time by the NC to ensure that the size of the Board is conducive to effective discussions and decision-making.
-The Board has examined its size and is of the view that the Board's size of six (6) Directors, of which two (2) are Independent Directors and two (2) are Non-Executive Directors, is appropriate and effective, taking into account the nature and scope of the Group's operations.
+The Board has examined its size and is of the view that the Board's size of five (5) Directors, of which two (2) are Independent Directors and one (1) is Non-Executive Director, is appropriate and effective, taking into account the nature and scope of the Group's operations.